 We know Google’s new Pixel 3 for 2018 will be a great phone.
 There’s no question about that.
 The biggest problem for the Pixel 2 is it’s only available unlocked or on Verizon Wireless.
 That cuts out millions of potential buyers.

 I buy my phones unlocked, but most people don’t.
 Most buyers want to go into AT&T or T-Mobile and feel the phone first.
 Try it out, see if it’s big enough (or too big) and use features like AT&T WiFi calling.
-Being limited to unlocked, online sales, or Verizon is a problem we expect Google to finally overcome in 2018.
+Being limited to unlocked, online sales, or Verizon is a problem we want Google to finally overcome in 2018.

 When you walk into a cellular store you see the iPhone and Samsung Galaxy devices.
 Google needs to be right there with them if they want the Pixel 3 to succeed.
-We want it too, so we can buy it from T-Mobile with a monthly payment plan.
+We want it to, so we can buy it from T-Mobile with a monthly payment plan.

 Bezels are so 2016!
 Phones are moving away from the big bezels of the past, and that’s a good thing.
 The Galaxy S9, iPhone X, and even the new LG G7 all look stunning.
 These are huge screens in devices that are small, portable, and easy to hold.
 You can get a phone with a massive 6-inch screen in the form factor of a 5.2-inch device from a few years ago.